-What we’re looking for…
+What we’re looking for

 The Spatial People Award is open to mapping groups in the Eastern and Southern Africa region.
 We expect lead applicants to:

 - Have edited on OpenStreetMap before (please note that we ask for your OSM username here to check this on our side)

 If you haven’t done any of the above, follow us on Twitter to learn more about upcoming events that you can participate in so that you can gain the experience to apply for the Spatial People Award.

-The selection process will consider;
+The selection process will consider:

 - Clear and detailed event details (date, venue, activities, participants).
 Activities should be directed at improving OpenStreetMap data through remote or field mapping activities

 - An event with great participation and involvement of OSM volunteers and other spatial people in your community.
-Please note that in-person or hybrid events are preferred.
+Please note that in-person or hybrid events are preferred

 - Character reference, you are encouraged to check with your referee before listing them